Col du Tourmalet

 The evening's entertainment will be in French only.

-This programme is subject to weather conditions, and all or part of it will be cancelled on a case-by-case basis.
-If the Pic du Midi is forced to close (due to operating conditions that prevent the cable cars from working) on the same day or in advance, the Pic du Midi will be reimbursed and the rest of the programme will be maintained.
+If the Pic du Midi is forced to close (due to operating conditions that prevent the cable cars from running) on the day of the event or in advance, you will receive a refund from the Pic du Midi, and the rest of the program will go ahead as planned.